Mikubill/sd-webui-controlnet/README.md

 We reorganized some previously confusing UI like "canvas width/height for new canvas" and it is in the 📝 button now.
 Now the preview GUI is controlled by the "allow preview" option and the trigger button 💥.
 The preview image size is better than before, and you do not need to scroll up and down - your a1111 GUI will not be messed up anymore!

+**Support for Upscaling Scripts**

+Now ControlNet 1.1 can support almost all Upscaling/Tile methods.
+But please note that because of a limitation of A1111, ControlNet cannot support the script "SD upscale".
+It is impossible to support "SD upscale".
+However, ControlNet 1.1 perfectly support the script "Ultimate SD upscale" and almost all other tile-based extensions.
+Please do not confuse "Ultimate SD upscale" with "SD upscale" - they are different scripts.

 **Control Mode (previously called Guess Mode)**

 We have fixed many bugs in previous 1.0’s Guess Mode and now it is called Control Mode